Graduate Apprenticeships are unique: offering a high level of academic and industry accreditation, combined with experience in the workplace.

 3. Create the job description (including entry requirements and a closing date)

 4. Advertise your vacancy.
-You can post it here on apprenticeships.scot, and it'll appear in our vacancy search, on My World of Work, Adzuna and Universal Jobmatch
+You can post it here on apprenticeships.scot.
+It’s quick, easy to do and we’ll post it on our vacancy pages, publish it on carefully selected partner websites like Adzuna and My World of Work.

 5. Review your applications and liaise with the university or college throughout